Menu

 A view of the situation of women in war-torn Iraq from Houzan MahMoud, an Iraqi living in Britain and United Kingdom head of the

-.
+Organization of Women's Freedom in Iraq.
 This article was first published in The Independent in Britain.
 30 January 2005, Seattle Post-Intelligencer

 Iraqi women find election a cruel joke